- Won the Academy Award for Best Supporting Actress for Fences

 - Named one of TIME magazine's "Most Influential People" in 2012 and 2017

 - From the lectern, she discusses her career and how overcoming adversities and preconceived restrictions have contributed to becoming a stronger woman

-Davis appeared in in the highly anticipated "Suicide Squad" with Will Smith, Margot Robbie, and Jared Leto.
+In 2016, Davis was seen in the highly anticipated “Suicide Squad” with Will Smith, Margot Robbie and Jared Leto.
 The film broke the all-time opening record for August with $135 million.
+In 2015, Davis starred opposite Jennifer Lopez in “Lila & Eve,” the story of two mothers whose children are killed in drive-by shootings.
 Davis also took the reins as a producer on this film, along with her husband, Julius Tennon, for their company, JuVee Productions.
-Also in 2015, Davis completed production on "Custody" co-starring Catalina Sandino Moreno and Hayden Panettiere and directed by James Lapine.
-The film was also produced by JuVee Productions and premiered at the 2016 Tribeca Film Festival.

 “Authentic.
 Honest.
 Raw.
 Hands down the most impactful speaker I have ever seen.
 Viola represents the best of humanity despite coming out of extremely tough circumstances.
 I was so moved by her story and her delivery kept the entire room captivated.
 Her message of owning our stories is one that resonates with anyone.
 Viola gave all of us the gift of some great insights and times to use in our every day lives.”